Ignis Scientia: Other appearances

-Cultural impact

-The Perkins School for the Blind published an article in 2019 which details how several XV players from various countries were inspired by Ignis' disability to support the organization by launching Sagefire, a fanzine which celebrates XV with fan art and fan fiction, with portions of the proceeds from its presale to be donated to Perkins.
-Fans who were surveyed by the article explained that they were moved by the representation of Ignis acclimatizing and adjusting to his disability.
-According to Croasdell, the Ignis Sagefire fanzine successfully raised thousands of dollars on behalf of Perkins.

-Promotion and merchandise
+Promotion and reception

 In early 2016, action figures of Ignis alongside Noctis, Gladiolus and Prompto were produced by Play Arts Kai and distributed for sale by Square Enix on its online store to promote the then-upcoming release of Final Fantasy XV.
-On February 6, 2017, Square Enix announced that the character's birthday is on the very next day, February 7, and released a mask of Ignis with instructions for players to print and cutout to celebrate the occasion.
+In February 2017, Square Enix announced that the character's birthday is February 7, and released a mask of Ignis with instructions for players to print and cutout to celebrate the occasion.

-Reception

 Ignis ranked No. 28 in the Top 75 of NHK's "All-Final Fantasy Grand Poll of Japanese players" in 2020, which tallied over 468,000 votes.
 Game Informer, in its "RPG of the Year" awards, awarded the "Best Sidekick" category to Ignis for the "multifaceted ways he helps the group and the sacrifices he makes".
 Ignis is a popular subject for fan mods on the PC version of XV following the release of its mod tools on Steam Workshop in June 2018.